top of page

 Old-School Hong Kong Action-Comedy Vibes

-References and inspirations:
+References, Influence and inspirations:

 I love the golden era of Hong Kong cinema from the 1970s to the 1990s.
 There are many classic action and kung fu fighting scenes that are highly iconic and memorable.
 I am also a fan of Chinese calligraphy and the energy it carries.
 For me, it is a way to learn about and celebrate Eastern culture.